Holographic entanglement renormalisation for fermionic quantum matter: Abstract

 \section{Abstract}

-{On performing a sequence of renormalisation group (RG) transformations on a system of two-dimensional non-interacting Dirac fermions placed on a torus, we demonstrate the emergence of an additional spatial dimension arising out of the scaling of multipartite entanglement.
-The renormalisation of the entanglement under this flow exhibits a hierarchy that exists across scales as well as across number of parties.
-Geometric measures defined in this emergent space, such as distances and curvature, can be related to the RG beta function of the coupling \(g\) responsible for the spectral gap.
-This establishes a holographic connection between the spatial geometry of the emergent space in the bulk and the entanglement properties of the quantum theory lying on its boundary.
-Depending on the anomalous dimension of the coupling \(g\), three classes of spaces (bounded, unbounded and flat) are generated from the RG.
-We show that changing from one class to another involves a topological transition.
-By minimising the central charge of the conformal field theory describing the noninteracting electrons under the RG flow, the RG transformations are shown to satisfy the \(c-\)theorem of Zamolodchikov.
-This is shown to possess a dual within the emergent geometric space, in the form of a convergence parameter that is minimised at large distances.
-In the presence of an Aharonov-Bohm flux, the entanglement gains a geometry-independent piece which is shown to be topological, sensitive to changes in boundary conditions, and can be related to the Luttinger volume of the system of electrons.
-In the presence of a strong transverse magnetic field, the system becomes insulating and Luttinger's theorem does not hold.
-We show instead that the entanglement contains a term that can be related to the Chern numbers of the quantum Hall states.
-This yields a relation between the topological invariants of the metallic and the quantum Hall systems.}
+We demonstrate the emergence of a holographic dimension in a system of 2D non-interacting Dirac fermions placed on a torus, by studying the scaling of multipartite entanglement measures under a sequence of renormalisation group (RG) transformations \alert{applied in momentum space}.
+Geometric measures defined in this emergent space can be related to the RG beta function of the spectral gap, hence establishing a holographic connection between the spatial geometry of the emergent spatial dimension and the entanglement properties of the boundary quantum theory.
+We prove, analytically, that changing the boundedness of the holographic space involves a topological transition accompanied by a critical Fermi surface in the boundary theory.
+We go on to show that this results in the formation of a quantum wormhole geometry that connects the UV and the IR of the emergent dimension.
+The additional conformal symmetry at the transition also supports a relation between the emergent metric and the stress-energy tensor.
+In the presence of an Aharonov-Bohm flux, the entanglement gains a geometry-independent piece which is shown to be topological, sensitive to changes in boundary conditions, and related to the Luttinger volume of the system.
+Upon the insertion of a strong transverse magnetic field, we show that the Luttinger volume is linked to the Chern number of the occupied single-particle Landau levels.